Pro Bono by the Numbers

 Winner of the 2013 Legal Aid Works® Pro Bono Attorney of the Year Award

-When Tom Bundy retired from a distinguished career in public service as Deputy Assistant General Counsel at the Department of Agriculture about 10 years ago, he was not thinking about another career as a pro bono attorney.
+When Tom Bundy retired from a distinguished career in public service as Deputy Assistant General Counsel at the Department of Agriculture in the early 2000’s, he was not thinking about another career as a pro bono attorney.
 When his friend, Fredericksburg attorney Glenn Goodpasture suggested he consider volunteering at Legal Aid Works®, Tom decided to give it a try.
 He started showing up every Monday in the Legal Aid Works® Culpeper branch office for several hours to assist applicants who were denied Social Security Disability benefits.
 Ten years later, Tom was the well-deserved recipient of the Legal Aid Works® Pro Bono Attorney of the Year Award, presented at the 40th Anniversary Gala in May of 2013, just when Tom was set to retire, yet again, in order to move to the Shenandoah Valley area to be closer to his new grandchild.

 Throughout the ten years of pro bono service, Tom took great personal satisfaction taking on the tough but winnable cases that had been previously denied benefits.
 His clients are disabled, often in desperate circumstances, and already with at least one or two strikes against them in the long and complicated administrative appeal process.
 In dire need of the medical coverage that comes with a disability determination, his clients were often at an enormous disadvantage when trying to prove impairments without access to health care they could afford.